#CashMeOutside Girl #DanielleBregoli Eager To Overtake #TaylorSwift With #TheseHeaux, Dad Condemns #KylieJenner Diss

 “She’s someone that’s been well known for a long time and I’m someone who’s getting into the music game and it’s kind of crazy that I could be like one below her.”

 Just recently, Danielle Bregoli threw a subtle shade at Taylor Swift when she shared a mocking photo seemingly directed to the pop star on Instagram.
 In the snap, the “Cash Me Outside” girl posed on a mock-up of Taylor’s new Reputation album cover.
-She even captioned the snap with a line from Swift’s song “Shake It Off”.
+She even captioned the snap with a line from Swift’s song “Shake It Off.”

 However, Danielle clarified that right now, she doesn’t plan on dissing Taylor in her upcoming songs.